Newport Folk Festival: Electric Dylan controversy

-Bob Dylan's 1963 and 1964 performances solo and with Baez had made him popular with the Newport crowd, but on July 25, 1965 festival headliner Dylan was booed by some fans when he played with backing band The Paul Butterfield Blues Band.
+Bob Dylan's 1963 and 1964 performances solo and with Baez had made him popular with the Newport crowd, but on July 25, 1965, festival headliner Dylan was booed by some fans when he played with several members of the Paul Butterfield Blues Band as his backing band.

 It is usually said that the reason for the hostile reception by a small number of fans was Dylan's "abandoning" of the folk orthodoxy, or poor sound quality on the night (or a combination of the two).
 The controversy regarding the reaction of the audience at this event is often overplayed, as it was not the general reaction of the audience, but rather that of a small number of folk "purists", including Pete Seeger.
 The reaction of "the crowd" to Dylan's performance, certainly from eyewitness accounts, was generally quite enthusiastic.
 This performance, Dylan's first live "plugged-in" set of his professional career, marked the shift in his artistic direction from folk to rock, and had wider implications for both genres.
 The performance marked the first time Dylan performed "Like a Rolling Stone" in public.
+Johnny Cash, who was a major influence on Dylan, had played an electric guitar at the 1964 Newport Festival.
+A letter which Cash wrote to the editor of Broadside which called for the people at the Newport Folk Festival to "shut up and let him sing" shortly before the 1964 festival had a major influence on Dylan's shift in the direction for his musical career as well.

 Despite the musical transition, Dylan's growing status within the larger counterculture ensured that his place in the expanding movement would remain secure.

 Dylan did not return to Newport until 2002, when he played a headlining performance while wearing a wig and fake beard.

-Johnny Cash Introduces Kris Kristofferson
+Johnny Cash introduces Kris Kristofferson

 In 1969, the Johnny Cash troupe was to perform on opening night of the festival.
 Cash had recently become aware of Kris Kristofferson, a young, relatively unknown country singer-songwriter, and convinced George Wein to allow Kristofferson to join him onstage.
 Kristofferson's performance of "Me and Bobby McGee" and other songs gave him a launch into his musical career.
 The 1969 festival also included the debut festival performance of James Taylor, who performed "Carolina in My Mind" to a standing ovation during a "young performers" showcase.
 However, Taylor only performed for 15 minutes before Wein ended the festival early with the announcement that Apollo 11 had landed on the Moon.